Which institution holds the most shares in Plains All American Pipeline L.P. (PAA)

 Plains All American Pipeline L.P.
 (PAA): Who are the competitors?

-The company’s main competitors (and peers) include Phillips 66 Partners LP (PSXP) that is trading -13.33% down over the past 12 months.
+The company’s main competitors (and peers) include Phillips 66 Partners LP (PSXP) that is trading -17.56% down over the past 12 months.
 Blueknight Energy Partners L.P.
-(BKEP) is 223.44% up on the 1-year trading charts.
-Short interest in the company’s stock has risen 38.05% from the last report on Mar 14, 2021 to stand at a total of 16.12 million short shares sold with a short interest ratio of 2.98.
+(BKEP) is 219.51% up on the 1-year trading charts.
+Short interest in the company’s stock has fallen -1.56% from the last report on Mar 30, 2021 to stand at a total of 15.67 million short shares sold with a short interest ratio of 3.13.